OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 in the first column as input.
 Thus, the table explicitly describes the mapping from input to output for each function.
-Call this a :term:`function table`.
+Call this a function table.

 Next we will try to assign function tables to bins.
 To do so we must order the functions, but it does not matter what